KathyBarabash/asg-runtime/docs/d4.3/asg_report.md

 		- `description`: This key is required and must contain a string describing this property.
 This is used by the GIN generator to derive the way this property can be constructed from the data exposed by the source FDP endpoint, namely to select the right set of transforms for the transforms library to be applied to the origin dataset.

+ASG-tool documentation along with installation and usage instructions can be found in the project repository on [gitlab](https://gitlab.teadal.ubiwhere.com/teadal-tech/asg_generation_code).

 #### ASG-runtime

 ASG-runtime library is architected to ensure: